Subscribe to our newsletter to get alerts about new posts, local news, and industry insights.

 What should you not do in holiday email marketing?
 Here are some of the key don’ts to avoid:

 The reason is simple, a lack of engagement with your messages tells ESPs you’re not sending messages that people want.
-To stay out of spam, you need to segment your lists and send personalized, relevant content to each buyer persona.
+To stay out of spam, you need to segment your lists and send personalized, relevant content to each highly-targeted audience.
 This is also the only way to get great results from your email marketing investments.
 Follow the link to learn more about email marketing list segmentation.

 ESPs’ spam algorithms include thousands of criteria to determine whether senders are sending messages people actually want or they’re sending unwanted or blatantly spammy messages.
 Every time you send a message, their algorithms are updated, so your sending history plays a critical role in helping ESPs direct your messages to the inbox or spam folder.